-Chambers hadn't embarked on his big project Somerset House when his Berners Street development got underway.
-Incorporated in it was his own house.
-The impressive terrace was ornamented with various handsome doorcases of which this was one - they certainly echo the designs at Somerset House.
+He was working on Somerset House when his Berners Street development got underway.
+It comprised a street of handsome houses on a large scale.
+Incorporated in the terraces was his own house – and this doorcase was for that house.
 The terrace survived until 1941 when it was badly bomb-damaged.
 The doorcase was then salvaged and tucked away in the cellars of another Chambers building where it remained, forgotten, until 2009.
-It has been discovered that under the many layers of paint the keystone is modelled in Coade Stone.
-As such, it is a very early casting of the artificial stone from Eleanor Coade's Lambeth factory as she founded the business in the same year as Chamber's Berners Street project: 1769.
+It has been discovered that, under the many layers of paint, the keystone is modelled in Coade Stone.
+As such, it is a very early casting of the artificial stone from Eleanor Coade's Lambeth factory as she founded the business in the same year as Chamber's Berners Street project:1769.